-Unless you’ve been living under a rock for the last few years, or at least evading your local drugstore’s beauty aisle and Sephora, you’ve probably heard of the ingredient hyaluronic acid, which has been hailed as the optimal moisturizing agent by dermatologists all over the country.
+Unless you’ve been living under a rock for the last few years or evading every beauty store and aisle, you’ve probably heard of the ingredient hyaluronic acid, which has been hailed as the optimal moisturizing agent by dermatologists all over the country.

 It’s true that hyaluronic acid is pretty amazing, most notably for its ability to hold up to 1,000 times its weight in water.
 But what is hyaluronic acid—and what does it really do for the skin?